 - Hashtag it right: With the right hashtag, Instagram users will have an easy time finding — and liking — your content.
 On the other hand, one wrong word can tie your profile to groups or trends you don’t want to associate with in the professional realm.
 So go back and make sure you’ve tagged only the right phrases, no matter how innocent your pictures are.

 - Cultivate a strong personal brand: Instagram might be the best app for showing your followers who you are.
 You can share words and gorgeous pictures of your day-to-day life, travels, pets, loved ones…the list goes on.
 Edit your gallery so that the collection of thumbnails looks great — and like a well-rounded gallery of who you are.
 It doesn’t necessarily have to be professional, but it should be endearing, appropriate and interesting to see.

 When in Doubt…

 If you’re ever in doubt about what you can and can’t share on social media — especially in the midst of a job search — reconfigure your privacy settings.
 Hide your pages as much as possible, and let your first impression be an actual first impression.

 Of course, your online presence doesn’t have to work against you.
 And with a strong, well-cultivated image, you might find that you’re even more likely to get the call, the interview and, eventually, the job.
+Making your social media profile better for job search can take you to the next level.
 So go through all of it with a fine-tooth comb now to ensure your phone rings ASAP.

 How do you shape your online image during your job search?
 Give us your best tips in the comment section below.
 And be sure to subscribe to our newsletter to keep track of our best work-related tips and tricks.